 Surveillance cameras can be accessed remotely on computers, smartphones, and tablets.
 They are often used in this method when homeowners are out of town, to watch for deliveries and other service personnel like caregivers and landscapers, and to monitor the arrival of children after school.
 They can also be used to record any security breaches, which could result in having footage of a home invasion, including a good look at the burglars and perhaps even the vehicle they drove.

-High-decibel Alarm: Loud enough for neighbors to hear, home security alarms serve a few different purposes.
+Loud enough for neighbors to hear, home security alarms serve a few different purposes.
 First, they alert the people inside the house that a problem occurred.
-They’re also shrill enough to send a burglar running while also notifying nearby neighbors to the situation.
+They’re also shrill enough to send a burglar running while also notifying nearby neighbors of the situation.

 What Happens When an intrusion occurs?